Associate Head Coach | 10th Season

 After joining the TCU coaching staff in the summer of 2007, Keegan Ingelido will begin her eighth season with the Horned Frogs this season, her first as associate head coach.
 Ingelido became a member of the TCU staff in June 2007, after spending the previous two seasons as assistant coach at the University of New Orleans.

 "Keegan knows what she's doing," Sybesma said.
 "She's been there and done that in terms of a good swimmer.
 She is learning daily as a coach, but we are also learning a lot from her.
 She does a really good job in maintaining our equipment and handling our business on the road."

 Ingelido swam at the University of Georgia from 1998-2001, helping the Bulldogs to three national titles.
-Ingelido earned All-America status 14 times and claimed the individual NCAA championship in the 200-back (1:53.22) in 1999.
+Ingelido earned All-America status 14 times and claimed the individual NCAA title in the 200-back (1:53.22) in 1999.

 The four-time All-SEC First Team selection qualified for the Olympic Trials in 1996 and was a finalist in the 400 IM and 200 back events in 2000.

 At the NCAA Championships in 2000, she swam the butterfly leg of the world-record setting 400 medley relay with a time of 3:57.46.